"I am aware I am breathing in—"

 Brown bread, white bread, corn bread, flat bread.
 Anpan, arepa, damper, kifli...

-Bread is the only comfort I have when the sun goes down, when I drink too much, when my cat Mantou falls off the balcony.
-When I do poorly on an exam, when I call my mother for advice and she says: “Eh!
-Just forget about it.”
+Bread is the only comfort I have when the sun goes down, when I drink too much, when my cat Mantou falls off the balcony after a bird.
+When I get bad test results, when I take a risk, when I call my mother for advice and she says: "Eh!
+Just forget about it."

-When I found out I had HPV, when my HPV went rogue in my ovaries, when I broke down at a party and gave a speech about how my tubes are getting lasered and two other women yelled, “I had that too!
-Sit down, it’s common!”
+When I found out I had HPV, when my HPV went rogue in my ovaries, when I broke down at a party and gave a speech about how my tubes are getting lasered and two other women yelled, "I had that too!
+It’s okay, it's common!"

-When I called my mom to tell her about it and she told me, she said: “We all have it honey, even me!
-Just forget about it.”
+When I called my mom to tell her about it and she told me, she said: "We all have it honey, even me.
+When I was pregnant with you, I got it lasered.
+You were in the way.
+Just forget about it."

-Exhale.
-I’ve dreamt of a life like this.
+Exhaling— I've dreamt of a life like this.
 This is it.
 My best life.
 Where everything smelled of bread.
 My bed.
 My hair.
 My nose.
 My clothes.
-Even the old lady’s house.
+Even this old house, every inhale exhale, smiling at me.
+I’m melted.

-The thing is, it was the tiny speckles of bread scents that weaved their way into the apartment I was renting.
-They clung to the hairs in my nose like sticky tack and I awoke them with every breath in the back of that old lady’s house.
-I fell in love again in the back of that old lady’s house.
+Who can I blame?
+It was the tiny speckles of bread scents that weaved their way into the apartment I was renting.
+They clung to the hairs in my nose like sticky tack and I awoke them with every breath doing yoga in the back of that old house.
+I fell in love again in the back of that old house.
+Smiling at me.

-“I am aware I am breathing in–” as my arm floated upward until gravity took over.
+"I am aware I am breathing in—" she said as my arm floated upward until gravity took over.
 Eyes closed.
 I opened one.
-She was just–
+She was just—

-leaning against a support beam covered in vines and looking at me.
+—leaning against a support beam covered in vines and looking at me.
+Smiling.
 Her words rolled over my chest fell on my belly kneaded into me like the life inside fresh flour.
 Refined.
-Both arms.
-Inhale–
+Both arms, inhale.

 See, the thing is, I love bread.
 The smell of it, the texture, the taste.
 Bread with butter.
 Bread with jam.
 Even avocado toast, yes.
-The feeling of bread is her voice and that room and those tiny scented specks that had settled upon every object in the Airbnb, including the insides of my own nostrils.
-We were alive, those specks and me and her and that room in the old lady’s house, and I know why:
+The feeling of bread is her voice and that room and those tiny scented specks that had settled upon every object in the Airbnb, including the insides of my own nostril hair, thick and ready to be taken.
+We were alive, those specks and me and her and that room in the old house, and I know why: because I love bread.

-Bread was the only comfort I had when I found out Mantou didn’t land on his feet last time.
-When I found out it wasn’t my dad who gave my mom HPV.
-When I found out my body had turned against me — the monster — and labelled me gluten-free.
+Bread was the only comfort I had when I found out Mantou didn't land on his feet last time.
+When I found out it wasn't my dad who gave my mom HPV.
+When I found out my body had turned against me — the monster — and smacked a label on my file that made me gluten-free.
 Bread was the only comfort when I said the words aloud for the first time and got this reply:

-“Are you celiac, or are you just, like, gluten “aware?”
-The clerk’s fingers bending into quotation marks like I could be part of an abominable trend.
+"Are you celiac, or are you just, like, gluten ‘aware?’
+Because there’s a difference, you know.”
+The clerk's fingers bending into quotation marks like my ‘awareness’ could be part of an abominable trend.
 This bakery, a place I used to covet.
 A sanctuary.
 A refuge.
-A place I used to own… because I spent so much dough here.
-I wanted to punch this fool square in the mouth, their smug cheeks moving with their lips, their quizzical eyes just–
+A place I used to own, because I spent so much dough here.
+I wanted to punch this fool square in the mouth, their smug cheeks moving with their lips, their quizzical eyes just—

-looking at me.
-Like I didn’t know the difference between being celiac and being gluten-free.
-Like I didn’t know that I palmed that rosemary potato loaf like it was Thelma and I, Louise.
-Like I didn’t know that moving my feet backwards, one after the other, was backing away from them.
-Like I didn’t purposely make air quotes back at their stupid face.
-Like I wasn’t aware of what was going on.
-Like I called my mom when I got outside to inhale fresh air so I could tell her about all about it and you know what she said?
+—looking at me.
+Like I didn't know the difference between being celiac and being casually gluten-free.
+Like I didn't know that I palmed that rosemary potato loaf like it was Thelma and I, Louise.
+Like I didn't know that moving my feet backwards, one after the other, was backing away from them and out of the store and onto the street.
+Like I didn't purposely make air quotes back at their stupid face as I went.
+Thinking of Kevin in Home Alone stealing the toothbrush because he needed it.
+Like I kneaded the rosemary loaf.
+Like I wasn't aware of what was going on.
+Like I called my mom when I got outside to inhale fresh air so I could tell her about all about it and ask her what to do and you know what she said? ∎